 New in version 1.6: This keyword was previously named default.
-That alias was removed in Passlib 1.8.
+That alias has been deprecated, and will be removed in Passlib 1.8.

 Changed in version 1.6.3: Added support for "bcrypt", "sha256\crypt", and "portable" alias.

 Changed in version 1.7: Added apache 2.4 semantics, and additional aliases.